 Our business as well as our capital investment program and financial investment strategy are subject to decisions of numerous national and international institutions, regulatory and administrative authorities.
-We face the risk that decision makers in these institutions may not act within the scope of existing laws and regulations, which could have uncertain and unexpected consequences on our business and operations in the Czech Republic and South East Europe, which in turn could have a material adverse effect on our business, results of operations and financial condition.
-In February 2013, public unrest in Bulgaria caused, among other things, by increased energy prices made the State Energy and Water Regulatory Commission review the compliance by CEZ Razpredelenie Bulgaria and CEZ Elektro Bulgaria with their license conditions for electricity distribution and sale.
+We face the risk that decision makers in these institutions may not act within the scope of existing laws and regulations, which could have uncertain and unexpected consequences on our business and operations in the Czech Republic, Poland, South East Europe and Turkey, which in turn could have a material adverse effect on our business, results of operations and financial condition.
 Although we are not aware of any misconduct, we cannot exclude a politically motivated revocation of the license(s) which would have a material adverse effect on our business, results of operations and financial condition.